freeCodeCamp/i18n-curriculum/curriculum/challenges/german/01-responsive-web-design/basic-css/use-clockwise-notation-to-specify-the-margin-of-an-element.md

 ---
 id: bad87fee1348bd9afdf08726
-title: Verwende die Notation im Uhrzeigersinn, um den Margin eines Elements festzulegen
+title: Use Clockwise Notation to Specify the Margin of an Element
 challengeType: 0
 videoUrl: 'https://scrimba.com/c/cnpybAd'
 forumTopicId: 18345